Information Disclosure and Promotion Policy Design for Platforms: Introduction

-A few literature streams study the interaction between sellers, consumers, and platforms that facilitate their trade.
-In our model, the platform can impact purchase decisions through its selection of which product to promote.
-The phenomenon that consumers are more likely to consider and purchase products given prominence on a webpage has been documented empirically in many settings; see, e.g. \cite{kim2010online} and \cite{chen2016sequential} in the context of consumer products, and \cite{besbes2015optimization} in the context of content recommendations in media sites.
-Some implications of this phenomenon has been studied from the perspective of retailers designing optimal rankings of its products, (see, e.g., \cite{ProductRanking2018} and \cite{ferreira2019learning}).
-However, we consider how the platform can use their promotion policy to leverage this behavior for incentivizing low prices from third-party sellers.
-Thus, our work relates more closely to the design of platform recommendations and search environments such as \cite{hagiu2011intermediaries} which studies how a revenue maximizing platform directs consumer search and, in particular, how diverting consumer search may incentivize sellers to lower their prices.
-Our model and analysis identify a new reason for diverting consumers; when facing a seller with incomplete demand information, a platform may divert consumers to prevent the seller from learning this information. \cite{Dinerstein2018} empirically analyze a similar tradeoff between directing consumers to desired products and strengthening incentives for sellers to lower prices in the context of the eBay search environment. \cite{hagiu2019platforms} studies a broadly related problem of whether a platform should induce customers to explore by steering them to new products.
+Other literature streams study the interaction between sellers, consumers, and platforms that facilitate their trade.
+In our model, the platform can impact purchase decisions through its selection of which product to promote, which has been studied empirically in, e.g., \cite{kim2010online}, \cite{chen2016sequential}, and \cite{besbes2015optimization}.
+Within this stream, our work relates most closely to papers considering the design of platform recommendations and search environments such as \cite{hagiu2011intermediaries}, which studies how the design of consumer search may incentivize sellers to lower prices.
+Our analysis identifies a new consideration for this design: preventing learning by a seller with incomplete demand information. \cite{Dinerstein2018} empirically analyze a similar tradeoff between directing consumers to desired products and strengthening incentives for sellers to lower prices in the context of the eBay search environment.

-Finally, we would like to distinguish the notion of promotions studied in the current paper from the one that has been studied in retail management; see, e.g., \cite{cohen2017impact} and references therein.
-In this stream of work, promotions refer to times at which a retailer temporarily reduces its price to increase sales whereas promotion in our setting refers to the platform's decision to increase the visibility of a seller to consumers.